 During our fiscal year ended March 31, 2022 (Fiscal 2022), holders of outstanding warrants to purchase an aggregate of approximately 7.3 million shares of our common stock exercised such warrants, and we received cash proceeds of approximately \$6.2 million.
 In May 2021, we entered into an Open Market Sale Agreement SM (the Sales Agreement) with respect to an at-the-market offering program (the ATM) under which we may offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million through our sales agent.
 During Fiscal 2022, we sold an aggregate of 1,517,798 shares of our common stock and received net cash proceeds of approximately \$4.3 million under the ATM.
 We have not sold any additional shares of our common stock under the Sales Agreement from October 2, 2021 through the date of this Report.
-During our fiscal year ended March 31, 2021 (Fiscal 2021), we received approximately \$119 million in net cash proceeds, primarily from public offerings conducted in August 2020 and December 2020, the exercise of approximately 6.6 million outstanding warrants and the upfront license payment pursuant to our sublicense and collaboration agreement for PH94B (the AffaMed Agreement), which is described more completely in Note 11, Sublicensing and Collaboration Agreements.
-The financings and other transactions consummated during Fiscal 2022 and Fiscal 2021 have been the primary sources of our liquidity during Fiscal 2022 and in our current fiscal year.
-During the quarter ended June 30, 2022, we received approximately \$156,100 in proceeds from the exercise of outstanding stock options and sales under our 2019 Employee Stock Ownership Program (the ESPP).
+During our fiscal year ended March 31, 2021 (Fiscal 2021), we received approximately \$119 million in net cash proceeds, primarily from public offerings conducted in August 2020 and December 2020, the exercise of approximately 6.6 million outstanding warrants and the upfront license payment pursuant to our sublicense and collaborative Agreement), which is described more completely in Note 11, Sublicensing and Collaborative Agreements.
+The financings and other transactions consummated during Fiscal 2022 and Fiscal 2021 have provided the primary sources of our liquidity during Fiscal 2022 and through the date of this Report in our current fiscal year.
+During the nine months ended December 31, 2022, we have received approximately \$167,500 in proceeds from the exercise of outstanding stock options and sales under our 2019 Employee Stock Purchase Plan (the 2019 ESPP).

-We had cash and cash equivalents of approximately \$52.0 million at June 30, 2022, which we believe is sufficient to fund our planned operations for at least the twelve months following the issuance of these financial statements, and indicating our ability to continue as a going concern.
-We are continuing to evaluate our cash resources given the results of PALISADE-1 and our decisions to (i) pause recruitment and enrollment in PALISADE-2 pending our assessment of an independent third-party interim analysis of current data from subjects randomized in PALISADE-2 to date, and (ii) ending enrollment in the PALISADE OLS study of PH94B.
-We are also evaluating the resulting implications for the conduct and timing of other clinical trials and the development, regulatory and potential commercialization initiatives for PH94B and our other product candidates.
-At a minimum, certain of these activities will be deferred or cancelled in the near term, which is expected to reduce the cash required to fund our operations.
-Moreover, as we have not yet developed products that generate recurring revenue and, in the event we successfully complete future clinical and/or nonclinical programs, we will need to invest substantial additional capital resources to commercialize any of our drug candidates.
+We had cash and cash equivalents of approximately \$25.0 million at December 31, 2022, which we believe will not be sufficient to fund our planned operations for the twelve months following the issuance of these Condensed Consolidated Financial Statements, which raises substantial doubt regarding our ability to continue as a going concern.
+We are continuing to evaluate our cash resources as we prepare for further discussions with the FDA regarding the next steps in our late-stage development of PH94B for the treatment of SAD, collect and analyze topline results from our exploratory Phase 2A clinical study of PH94B in adults experiencing AjDA, conduct the small Phase 1 clinical safety study of PH10 to facilitate potential Phase 2B development, on our own or with a collaborator, as a potential stand-alone rapid-onset treatment for MDD and conduct our Phase 1 safety study of AV-101 in combination with probenecid to facilitate potential exploratory Phase 2A development of AV-101.
+We are continuing to evaluate the potential implications for the conduct and timing of other clinical trials and strategies for the development and commercialization, on our own or with collaborators, of all of our product candidates.
+However, as we have not yet developed products that generate recurring revenue and, in the event we successfully complete future clinical and/or nonclinical programs, we will need to obtain and invest substantial additional capital resources to develop and commercialize our drug candidates.